Service information and answers to some frequently asked questions about Skywalk Paragliders.

 We know that these data are interesting for you as a pilot, but for us to publish them would be a bad idea for the following reasons:

 1) Performance data are highly dependent on the drag of the pilot and are therefore related to sitting position and harness.
-The difference between aerodynamically favorable and unfavorable harnesses and sitting positions can be as much as a whole L/D number.
+The difference between aerodynamically favourable and unfavourable harnesses and sitting positions can be as much as a whole L/D number.

 2) Performance increases with the size of the glider.
 A large glider will always outperform the same glider in a smaller size.
 So a question about the performance of a glider is always also a question about the size.

-3) There is no normed method of testing the performance of paragliders.
+3) There is no standardised method of testing the performance of paragliders.
 For example, speed varies with altitude and the associated different air pressure, but also with the total weight of the system.

 That means that there simply isn’t THE speed or THE L/D that would allow a serious comparison with another glider.
 Performance data are dependent on the harness, the size of the glider, on the air mass and the total weight.